edubrusch/phptravels/README.md

 -After running the test, it's possible to check out all the steps executed in the file ${basedir}/test-output/emailable-report.html, created by testNG.

--The steps can show also on the console.
+-The steps can be also shown on the console.
 To get steps in the console output, please open the cfg.properties file and set "logtoConsole" to true.